ComplexSec/secure-systems-admin/README.md

 Zombie | Z | EXIT_ZOMBIE: A child process signals its parent as it exits.
 All resources except for the process identity (PID) are released.
 Zombie | X | EXIT_DEAD: When the parent cleans up (reaps) the remaining child process structure, the process is now released completely.
 This state will never be observed in process-listing utilities.

+## Listing Processes <a name="LISTPROCS"></a> ([Back to Index](#INDEX7))

+The `ps` command is used for listing current processes.
+The command can provide detailed process information including:

+* The user identification (UID) which determines process privileges
+* The unique process identification (PID)
+* The CPU and real time already expended
+* How much memory the process has allocated in various locations
+* The location of process STDOUT, known as the controlling terminal
+* The current process state

+A common display listing (options aux) displays all processes, with columns in which users will be interested and includes processes without a controlling terminal.
+A long listing (options lax) provides more technical detail but may display faster by avoiding the username lookup.
+The similiar UNIX syntax uses the options "-ef" to display all processes

+By default, `ps` with NO options selects all processes with the same effective user ID (EUID) as the current user and associated with the same terminal where ps was invoked

+* Processes in brackets (usually at the top) are scheduled kernel threads
+* Zombies show up in a ps listing as exiting or defunct
+* `ps` displays once.
+Use top(1) for a repetitive update process display
+* `ps` can display in tree format to view parent/child relationships
+* Default output is unsorted.
+Display order matches that of the system process table which reuses table rows as processes die and new ones are created.
+Output may appear chronological, but is NOT guaranteed unless explicit. `-0` or `--sort` options are used

+## Jobs and Sessions <a name="JOBSESS"></a> ([Back to Index](#INDEX7))
 </p>
 </details>